 DAppNode is a simple platform for deploying and hosting DApps, P2P clients, and blockchain nodes.
 It provides a user-friendly way to set up and configure nodes with a couple of clicks.
+It is a Free Open Source Software, and can be used in the following ways

 This guide was done with the inestimable help of DAppNode Team Member